-Originally thought of as the African wildcat, the Near Eastern wildcat is now defined as filling in the central zone between the African and Asiatic populations, similar in appearance to both it variously exhibits spots and stripes on a slender body and spreads from North Africa into Eastern Asia.
-Genetic research recently highlighted the Near Eastern as the true ancestor of the domestic cat; at least five females were part domesticated over 100,000 years ago and their genes can be found in every domestic cat alive today.
+Originally thought of as the African wildcat, the Near Eastern wildcat is now defined as filling in the central zone between the African, European and Asiatic populations, similar in appearance to the African and Asiatic cats it variously exhibits spots and stripes on a slender body and spreads from North Africa, across the Middle East and into Eastern Asia.
+Genetic research recently highlighted the Near Eastern as the true ancestor of the domestic cat, with all pet cats able to trace their genes back to five females that lived in the Middle East region 12,000 years ago.

 Near Easterns were the first subspecies to evolve from the European wildcat, with the African and Asiatic populations then evolving from it as it spread further into the landscape.
 Like them it exists in a variety of habitats including desert edges, sometimes being referred to as the Desert cat.